aoandrew/CollectivistCapital/README.md

 The top 1% would only be 25 times better than someone at the 50% mark (the ratio is also the same at the 99% mark!) <br >

-Continue to incentive those doing the early work.
+Continue to incentize those doing the early work but creating the tiers.
+Create clusters of partners by create equal traunch tiers.

+## Equitable Economy, Supporting the Creative Class, Open Source
+The discontent has never been higher.
+The economics of distress and the political choices people are struggling

 ## Appropriate projects
 Highly utilized and popular companies that are disliked/distrusted by the community <br >